About Ellie Hipkin, textile artist & curator of Flourish

 How textile art was woven into my life

 I fell in love with textiles in the school art studio nearly 30 years ago.
-Encouraged by an inspirational teacher, I went on to study fashion design, and then worked in production for high street chains around the world for 12 years.
+Encouraged by an inspirational teacher, I went on to study fashion design, and worked in the industry for 12 years.

 I visited traditional woollen mills in Italy, saw shows in New York and was stunned by the colour of Delhi’s fabric markets.